Platelet Rich Plasma Injections

 When treating painful foot and ankle conditions, steroid injections have been a staple for immediate relief.
 However, steroid injections can only be given in a certain area a few times, otherwise further damage could occur including tissue atrophy and possible tendon rupture.
 Plus, some patients are allergic to certain steroid injection components and cannot receive this type of direct anti-inflammatory.
 We now have an alternative to steroid injections.
 And it all comes from you.

-We are now able to perform platelet rich plasma injections, also known as PRP, right in the office.
+For over a decade we have been performing platelet rich plasma injections, also known as PRP, right in the office.

 Platelets contain healing growth factors and this concentration of platelets used for an injection can contain FIVE TIMES or more the usual amount of growth factors.